 Testosterone deficiency syndrome; testosterone deficiency; primary hypogonadism; secondary hypogonadism; hypergonadotrophic hypogonadism; hypogonadotrophic hypogonadism

 Male hypogonadism describes a state of low levels of the male hormone testosterone in men.
-Testosterone is produced in the testes and is important for the formation of male characteristics such as deepening of the voice, development of facial and pubic hair, and growth of the penis and testes during puberty.
-Gonadotrophin-releasing hormone, made in the hypothalamus, stimulates the pituitary gland to produce luteinising hormone and follicle stimulating hormone (gonadotrophins), which then act on the testes causing them to produce testosterone.
+Testosterone is produced in the testes and it is important for the development of male characteristics such as deepening of the voice, growth of facial and pubic hair, and growth of the penis and testes during puberty.
+In the hypothalamus, kisspeptin causes the release of Gonadotrophin-releasing hormone, which in turn stimulates the pituitary gland to produce luteinising hormone and follicle stimulating hormone (gonadotrophins).
+The gonadotrophins then act on the testes causing them to produce testosterone.
 Low levels of testosterone can occur due to disease of the testes or from conditions affecting the hypothalamus or pituitary gland.
 Men can be affected at any age and present with different symptoms depending on the timing of the disease in relation to the start of puberty.
+In some cases, it can be difficult to tell if there is a true deficiency of testosterone, particularly when the levels are in the borderline range.

 Male hypogonadism can be divided into two groups.
 Classical hypogonadism is where the low levels of testosterone are caused by an underlying specific medical condition, for example Klinefelter's syndrome, Kallmann’s syndrome or a pituitary tumour.
-Late-onset hypogonadism is where the decline in testosterone levels is linked to general ageing and/or age-related diseases, particularly obesity.
-It is estimated that late-onset hypogonadism only affects a small number of men over the age of 40.
+Late-onset hypogonadism is where the decline in testosterone levels is linked to general ageing and/or age-related diseases.
+Additionally, obesity and type 2 diabetes can be associated with hypogonadism in men.

 There are two types of classical male hypogonadism – primary and secondary.
 Primary hypogonadism occurs when the low level of testosterone is due to conditions affecting the testes.
-Primary hypogonadism is also referred to as hypergonadotrophic hypogonadism, whereby the pituitary produces too much luteinising hormone and follicle stimulating hormone (gonadotrophins) to try and stimulate the testes to produce more testosterone.
+Primary hypogonadism is also referred to as hypergonadotrophic hypogonadism, whereby the pituitary produces too much luteinising hormone (LH) and follicle stimulating hormone (FSH) (gonadotrophins) to try and stimulate the testes to produce more testosterone.
 However, as the testes are impaired or missing, they are not able to respond to the increased levels of gonadotrophins and little or no testosterone is produced.
+In some patients with primary hypogonadism, testosterone levels may be within the normal range, but the increased LH and FSH indicate that the pituitary gland is trying to compensate for a deficiency and treatment may still be needed.

-Examples of conditions affecting the testes, which lead to low levels of testosterone, include:
+Examples of conditions affecting the testes, which lead to primary gonadal failure, include:

-Secondary hypogonadism results from conditions affecting the function of the hypothalamus and/or pituitary gland.
-It is also known as hypogonadotrophic hypogonadism due to low levels of luteinising hormone and follicle stimulating hormone resulting in decreased testosterone production.
+Secondary hypogonadism occurs when signalling to the testis is unable to stimulate sufficient testosterone production and is caused by conditions affecting the function of the hypothalamus and/or pituitary gland.
+It is also known as hypogonadotrophic hypogonadism due to low levels of LH and FSH resulting in decreased testosterone production.
 Secondary hypogonadism often occurs as part of a wider syndrome of hypopituitarism.
 Examples of causes can include:

 The signs and symptoms depend on the stage at which the patient presents with hypogonadism in relation to sexual maturity.
 If testosterone deficiency occurs before or during puberty, signs and symptoms are likely to include: